 Recently I made one of the hardest decisions of my life.
-You might think that for an 18-year-old like me it would be getting engaged to my fiance, deciding to take the leap and move out, or finally choosing which course and University I’m going to; but no.
+You might think that for an 18-year-old like me it would be moving in with my partner, or finally choosing which course and University I’m going to; but no.

 Since 2010, I’ve been an active member of UKIP.
 I can remember at the ripe old age of 12 leafleting to help for their general election campaign with my grandfather.
 Over my time in the party I met some of the most brilliant people and found some of my best friends; it’s certainly no lie that if it weren’t for UKIP, I would never have found my partner, nor ever had the opportunity to see what it’s like to campaign with very little equipment, and with a bipolar public image that could get you both hugged and spat on in the space of 5 minutes.